Western capercaillie: Distribution and habitat

-Male capercaillie the Stelvio National Park, Italy.
+Male capercaillie in Stelvio National Park, Italy.

 The capercaillie is a non-migratory sedentary species, breeding across northern parts of Europe and the Palearctic in mature conifer forests with diverse species composition and a relatively open canopy structure.

 A capercaillie in the coat of arms of the Central Finland region.
-It is also the official regional bird of the region.
+It is also the official regional bird.

 At one time it was present in all the taiga forests of the Palearctic in the cold temperate latitudes and the coniferous forest belt in the mountain ranges of warm temperate Europe.
-The Scottish population became extinct, but has been reintroduced from the Swedish population; in Germany it is on the "Red List" as a species threatened by extinction and is no longer found in the lower mountainous areas of Bavaria; in the Bavarian Forest, the Black Forest and the Harz mountains numbers of surviving western capercaillie decline even under massive efforts to breed them in captivity and release them into the wild.
-In Switzerland, they are found in the Swiss Alps and in the Jura; they are also present in the Austrian and Italian Alps.
-In Ireland it was common until the 17th century, but was extirpated in the 18th century.
+The Scottish population became extinct, but has been reintroduced from the Swedish population.
+In Germany it is on the "Red List" as a species threatened by extinction and is no longer found in the lower mountainous areas of Bavaria; in the Bavarian Forest, the Black Forest and the Harz mountains, numbers of surviving western capercaillies decline even under massive efforts to breed them in captivity and release them into the wild.
+In Switzerland, they are found in the Swiss Alps and in the Jura.
+In France, the biggest population is in the Pyrenees, while small populations struggle to thrive in the Jura and the Vosges Mountains.
+Less than 20 birds can also be found in the Cévennes, but this population is on the edge of extinction.
+They are extinct in the French Alps, but are present in the Austrian and Italian Alps.

+In Ireland the species was common until the 17th century, but was extirpated in the 18th century.

 In Norway, Sweden, Finland, Russia and Romania populations are large, and it is a common bird to see in forested regions; especially in Central Finland, where it occurs in the coat of arms of the region and is also a regional bird.

 The most serious threats to the species are habitat degradation, particularly conversion of diverse native forest into often single-species timber plantations, and to birds colliding with fences erected to keep deer out of young plantations.
 Increased numbers of small predators that prey on capercaillies (e.g., red fox) due to the loss of large predators who control smaller carnivores (e.g., gray wolf, brown bear) cause problems in some areas.